-Safin Hasan is 22 years old lad who recently qualified UPSC CSE with Rank 570 and GPSC Class 1 with rank 34, both in the first attempt.
+Discover the inspiring journey of Safin Hasan, a Gujarat prodigy who aced UPSC and GPSC on his first try!
+Gain insights into his success story with Legal Bites' exclusive interview.
+Safin Hasan qualified for UPSC CSE at the age of 22 with a Rank of 570 and GPSC Class 1 with a Rank of 34, both in the first attempt.
 His success story is full of challenges and inspiration.
-On the day of the exam when he was going towards exam center, he met with an accident and his knee ligament got completely torn.
+On the day of the exam when he was going towards the exam centre, he met with an accident and his knee ligament got completely torn.
 He had injuries on his left hand and head.
-The only thing he noticed was his right hand which was safe and hence he decided to go to the exam center.
-After giving that paper (GS3), he went for the primary checkup and gave next five papers in that situation.
+The only thing he noticed was his right hand which was safe and hence he decided to go to the exam centre.
+After giving that paper (GS3), he went for the primary checkup and gave the next five papers in that situation.

-He belongs to Kanodar village in district Banaskantha of Gujarat.
+He belongs to Kanodar village in the district Banaskantha of Gujarat.
 He did his schooling from his village till 10th and Higher Studies from Palanpur.
-After clearing AIEEE, he got admission in NIT Surat in B.Tech (EC).
+After clearing AIEEE, he got admission to NIT Surat in B.Tech (EC).
 He shifted to Delhi for CSE Preparation when he finished his graduation and stayed there for 11 months.
 His studies for CSE have been sponsored by a couple of his village.
 Recently Legal Bites got an opportunity to interview this young achiever.
-Here’s the extract of the same –
+Here’s the extract of the same.

 Legal Bites: What were the basic mantras of your success?

-Mr. Safin Hasan: Focused preparation with well-planned strategy along with confidence, patience and dedication is the key.
+Mr. Safin Hasan: Focused preparation with a well-planned strategy along with confidence, patience and dedication is the key.
 I got guidance from many successful candidates which were very helpful to me.
-Proper combination of Hard work, Talent and Luck helps to clear the exam.
+A proper combination of Hard work, Talent and Luck helps to clear the exam.

 Legal Bites: What were your strategies for the lengthy syllabus of General Studies for both Prelims and Mains?

 Mr. Safin Hasan: The syllabus is no doubt lengthy but the good thing is that it’s properly outlined.
-There are many topics common in both the exams.
+There are many topics common in both exams.
 The approach should be integrated.
-One should always prepare from Mains point of view and shift the focus to prelims before 2 or 3 months of the exam (like Test Series, Previous Years Papers and Revising the facts.).
+One should always prepare from Mains point of view and shift the focus to prelims 2 or 3 months before the exam (like Test Series, Previous Year's Papers and Revising the facts.).

 Legal Bites: Did you integrate your Prelims or Mains preparation or was it separate in the changing scenario?

 Mr. Safin Hasan: Preparation should be integrated for all three stages of the exam.
-One should analyze the topic from all perspective and try to comprehend it.
-My preparation was always from Mains point of view and shifted the focus to Prelims before two months of exam.
+One should analyze the topic from all perspectives and try to comprehend it.
+My preparation was always from Mains point of view and shifted the focus to Prelims two months before the exam.

 Mr. Safin Hasan: Before starting the preparation, I went through many online videos of toppers and experts.
-One thing which was common was instead of going for ten different books, one should read one book for ten times.
-I selected the books which contained more analysis and suitable to me.
+One thing which was common was instead of going for ten different books, one should read one book ten times.
+I selected books that contained more analysis and were suitable to me.
 I never read some conventional books as they contained many topics which I found irrelevant or more factual.
-Instead, I read the material provided by coaching as those were very crisp and well organized from exam point of view.
+Instead, I read the material provided by coaching as those were very crisp and well-organized from an exam point of view.